 SUUNTO Sonic – No Fuss Awareness

-Unlike traditional headphones or earbuds that sit in your ears and plug up your auditory pathways to help block out extraneous sounds, bone conduction headphones rest outside your ears, transmitting sound through your cheekbones instead of via actual auditory sound.
+Unlike traditional headphones or earbuds that sit in your ears and plug up your auditory pathways to help block out extraneous sounds, bone conduction headphones rest outside your ears, transmitting sound through your cheekbones instead of actual auditory sound.
 That means your ears stay fully open to ambient noise—an absolute game-changer if you’re hiking, trail running, mountain biking, or doing anything where you need to remain aware of your surroundings.
-And for those who have sensitive ears (as in touch-sensitive), these take that totally out of the equation.
+And for those who have sensitive ears (as in touch-sensitive), these take that totally out of the equation–they’re comfortable to wear for hours.

 As for sound quality, let’s be clear: you’re not getting audiophile-level bass here.
 But you are getting crisp, clean sound that’s perfectly suitable for podcasts, audiobooks, and music.
 The Suunto Sonic delivers solid audio performance through your bones (we’re still not sure how that science works, but it does).
 Best of all, you can still carry on a conversation while wearing them.
 In fact, while testing them on a mountain bike ride, Alisha and I chatted easily—even while music was playing.

+They’re Alisha’s favorite headphones for trail running and hiking.
 Wanna learn more?
-Check out our whole review of the SUUNTO Sonic here.
+Check out our full review of the SUUNTO Sonic here.

 SUUNTO Sonic Specs